Himatina trophina

-The predaceous aeolis (Coryphella trophina) is a species of sea slug, an aeolid nudibranch, a marine heterobranch mollusc in the family Coryphellidae.
+The predaceous aeolis, Himatina trophina, is a species of sea slug, an aeolid nudibranch, a marine heterobranch mollusc in the family Coryphellidae.
 This species was commonly known as Flabellina fusca, a junior synonym.
+It is currently the only species within the genus Himatina.

 Distribution

 This species is frequent in British Columbia and extends around the North Pacific to Alaska and the Sea of Okhotsk, Russia.

 Diet

-Coryphella trophina mainly feeds on hydroids, it was also once believed to feed on tube worms but the species actually just preferred the hydroids which were growing on the outside of the tube worm.
+Himatina trophina mainly feeds on hydroids, it was also once believed to feed on tube worms but the species actually just preferred the hydroids which were growing on the outside of the tube worm.
 It has been reported feeding on other nudibranchs, crustacea and polychaete worms.